danparaska/candi-examples/3_mass_balance/Readme.md

 # Mass conservation check

 This folder outlines a method for ensuring that a simulation is conserving mass in the upper layers of the sediment.
+It is important to check this, because with the wrong settings, numerical errors can lead to the wrong calculation of sediment mass.

-The boundary concentrations and fluxes are compared with what accumlates in the sediment layers.
+The method for checking this is comparing the boundary concentrations and fluxes with what accumlates in the sediment layers.

-After showing how to set it up so that it works, a number of exercises are listed to demonstrate ways that the model can have errors.
-These can be through numerical errors or chossing the wrong settings.
+After showing how to set it up so that it works, a number of exercises are listed to demonstrate ways that the model can have errors, above all, the porosity settings.

-At the end you should have a method for ensuring model accuracy, which should be good practice for any new simulation.
+At the end you have a method for ensuring model accuracy, which is good practice for any new simulation.

 ## Approach

 A non-reactive solid and a non-reactive solute are introduced at the sediment-water interface (SWI) as 'tracers'.
-As they enter at the SWI, the tracers' fluxes and concentrations are converted to mass units, per 1 m^2.
-The concentrations in the sediment are similarly summmed per 1 m^2, across all depths.
+As they enter at the SWI, the tracers' fluxes and concentrations are converted to mass units, per 1 m$^2$.
+The concentrations in the sediment are similarly summmed per 1 m$^2$, across all depths.

 The simulation allows half a year of model time for the model to spin up, then the tracers are introduced at the SWI for one year, then the model continues to run without them.

-The plotting script displays the mass of the incoming and accumulated tracers (per m^2).
+The plotting script displays the mass of the incoming and accumulated tracers (per m$^2$).
 Even with the best setup, there can be a difference of approximately 10% in the calculated mass of either tracer.

 ## Setup